Optimizing Crop Management with Reinforcement Learning and Imitation Learning: Experiments and Results

 \subsubsection{Implementation Details}

-The Q-network was designed to have 3 hidden layers with 256 units in each layer.
-The discrete action space was set as: $\mathcal A =\{40k \frac{\textrm{kg}}{\textrm{ha}}$ N fertilizer \& $6k \frac{\textrm{L}}{m^2}$ Irrigation water $|k=0,1,2,3,4\}$, with a size of 25.
+The neural network of the Q function was designed to have 3 hidden layers with 256 units in each layer.
+The discrete action space was set as:

+where $k=0,1,2,3,4$, with a size of 25.
+This design of the action space includes standard amounts of N fertilizer and irrigation water that farmers can potentially apply in a single day and also provides enough options for finding good policies.
 The discount factor was set to be 0.99.
-For updating the Q-network, we utilized Pytorch and Adam \cite{kingma2014adam} optimizer with an initial learning rate of 1e-5 and a batch size of 640.
+For updating the neural network, we utilized Pytorch and Adam \cite{kingma2014adam} optimizer with an initial learning rate of 1e-5 and a batch size of 640.

-Five different functions for $r_t$ were used to train the RL agent, and the parameters used in each reward function (RF) are listed in Table \ref{table:0}.
-RF 1 represents the economic profit (\$/ha) that farmers gain based on the approximate price of maize and cost of N fertilizer and irrigation water from \cite{mandrini2022exploring} and \cite{wright2004field}.
+For each case study, five different functions for $r_t$ from \eqref{eq:reward} were used to train the RL agent and for each reward function, we picked one trained policy for evaluation.
+The parameters used in each reward function (RF) are listed in Table \ref{table:weight}.
+RF 1 represents the economic profit (\$/ha) that farmers gain based on the approximate price of maize and cost of N fertilizer and irrigation water from \cite{mandrini2022exploring} and \cite{wright2022field}.
 RFs 2-4 indicate the economic profit under different situations.
-For example, RF 2 represents the extreme case when irrigation water is free, and RF 4 mimics the situation when the price of N fertilizer is doubled.
+To be more specific, RF 2 represents the extreme case when irrigation water is free, RF 3 denotes the extreme case when N fertilizer is free, and RF 4 simulates the situation when the price of N fertilizer is doubled.
 Compared with RFs 1-4 which consider economic profit only, RF 5 includes the additional term of nitrate leaching, an environmental factor.
-Nitrate leaching is a major cause of environmental problems including eutrophication of watercourses and soil degradation \cite{wu2022optimizing}, and thus unfavorable.
-RF 5 is designed with similar weights on Yield, N, and W, and a much larger weight on nitrate leaching to promote minimal nitrate leaching.
+Nitrate leaching is unfavorable since it's the major cause of environmental problems including eutrophication of watercourses and soil degradation \cite{di2002nitrate}.
+RF 5 is designed with similar weights on yield, N fertilizer usage and irrigation usage, and a much larger weight on nitrate leaching to promote minimal nitrate leaching while obtaining a good economic profit.